Webflow is a great platform to start a blog, however, if you are looking for a more blogging-focused platform, try Hyvor Blogs.

 The changes that you are making are automatically saved.
 You can see a tick icon with a green background when your changes are saved.
 If not, you will see a set of three dots on the same location indicating that there are unsaved changes.

 The tool next to the Save is Export Code.
-You can export CSS, HTML, JS, Assets.
+You can export CSS, HTML, JS, and Assets.
 You can share your project among people with the use of the tool next to the Export Code.
 It’s pretty easy to identify with the universal share icon, isn’t it?

 Moreover, you can make the sharing link Read-Only.
 You can also invite content collaborators to your blog with the help of the Share tool.
 (More details about inviting collaborators are mentioned below).
 Lastly, there is the Publish button that you will need to publish your blog.

-The Webflow icon on the left upper corner lets you to go to the dashboard, site settings, and, editor.
+The Webflow icon on the left upper corner lets you go to the dashboard, site settings, and, editor.

 Customizing an Element

 When learning how to create a blog on Webflow, it is kind of necessary to be perfect at editing elements according to your needs.
 Let’s select a heading on the blog home page.
-As soon as you select it, the Webflow will display you several pop-up menus that are necessary for the editing of a certain element.
+As soon as you select it, the Webflow will display several pop-up menus that are necessary for the editing of a certain element.
 These pop-up menus are the same for any element that you choose.
 So, getting used to them is not that a big deal.

 With the help of that styling/editing pop-menus, you can change the size, padding, position, typography, colors, borders, shadows, etc. (of a certain element)